dewbus/DollarDash/README.md

 1.)
 Clone or download the source files from the GitHub

-1a.)If downloading the source files, make sure to unzip it before proceeding
+- If downloading the source files, make sure to unzip it before proceeding

 2.)
 Open the download as a project in the IDE